ArkadySK/GbxMapBrowser/README.md

 - search for a map
 - sort maps - by name, date, size, lendth, ...
 - drag and drop a map to other folder/app (eg. TMX) or into this program
+- drop a map on the program's exe and it will show the map preview directly
+- see all map properties in Gbx Preview feature
 - use games' shortcuts to navigate directly into your maps
+- edit settings for a TrackMania / ShootMania game - change map folder, change launched exe location, change icon, ...
 - full keyboard navigation and shortcuts
 - open current folder in windows file explorer
 - show system file dialog